Simulating and comparing the quantum and classical mechanical motion of two hydrogen atoms: Association--dissociation model of the neutral hydrogen molecule

 \subsection{Quantum and classical motion of nuclei}

 The three-dimensional surface diagram, shown in Fig. \ref{fig:PotentialWell}, intuitively shows how the double potential well around nuclei alters depending on how close or how far away they are.
 We propose two ways in which hydrogen nuclei can move: \begin{itemize} \item Quantum motion of nuclei.
-In this way, the nuclei use the quantum tunneling effect to move instantly between the optical cavities.
+In this regime, the nuclei utilize the quantum tunneling effect to move instantaneously between the optical cavities.
 As shown in Fig. \ref{fig:PotentialWell} (a), the two nuclei are located in different optical cavities.
-At this time, the orbitals associated with each nucleus remain atomic, and all the interaction forces involving molecular orbitals do not exist, that is, $g_{\omega^{\uparrow,\downarrow}}=0$, and only the interaction forces $g_{\Omega^{\uparrow,\downarrow,s}}$ involving atomic orbitals are retained.
+At this point, the orbitals associated with each nucleus remain atomic, and all interaction forces involving molecular orbitals are absent, i.e., $g_{\omega^{\uparrow,\downarrow}}=0$, while only the interaction forces involving atomic orbitals are present, i.e., $g_{\Omega^{\uparrow,\downarrow,s}}=g_{\Omega^{\uparrow,\downarrow,s}}^{\max}$.
+Here, $g_{\Omega^{\uparrow,\downarrow,s}}^{\max}$ is the maximum value of the interaction forces $g_{\Omega^{\uparrow,\downarrow,s}}(t)$ when the two nuclei are far enough apart that the system consists of two completely independent atoms.
 As shown in Fig. \ref{fig:PotentialWell} (b), the two nuclei are located in the same cavity.
-At this time, the orbitals remain molecular, and all the interaction forces involving atomic orbitals do not exist, that is, $g_{\Omega^{\uparrow,\downarrow,s}}=0$, and only the interaction forces $g_{\omega^{\uparrow,\downarrow}}$ involving molecular orbitals are retained.
-Due to the instantaneous nature of the quantum tunneling effect (from panel (a) to panel (b) or from panel (b) to panel (a)), the change in the strength of the interaction force is instantaneous.
+At this point, the orbitals remain molecular, and all interaction forces involving atomic orbitals are absent, i.e., $g_{\Omega^{\uparrow,\downarrow,s}}=0$, while only the interaction forces involving molecular orbitals are present, i.e., $g_{\omega^{\uparrow,\downarrow}}=g_{\omega^{\uparrow,\downarrow}}^{\max}$.
+Here, $g_{\omega^{\uparrow,\downarrow}}^{\max}$ is the maximum value of the interaction forces $g_{\omega^{\uparrow,\downarrow}}(t)$ when the two nuclei are close enough that the system consists of a single molecule.
+Due to the instantaneous nature of the quantum tunneling effect (from panel (a) to panel (b) or vice versa), the change in the strength of the interaction force occurs instantaneously.
+Quantum tunneling enables instantaneous transitions between the two potential well configurations, corresponding to an abrupt change in coupling strengths. \item Classical motion of nuclei.
+In this regime, the movement of the nuclei is not instantaneous but occurs slowly.
+When the nuclei slowly approach each other, the whole system gradually evolves from two independent atoms into a molecule.
+This process is accompanied by the interaction forces $g_{\Omega^{\uparrow,\downarrow,s}}$ gradually decreasing from $g_{\Omega^{\uparrow,\downarrow,s}}^{\max}$ to $0$, while the interaction forces $g_{\omega^{\uparrow,\downarrow}}$ gradually increase from $0$ to $g_{\omega^{\uparrow,\downarrow}}^{\max}$.
+Conversely, when the nuclei slowly move apart, the whole system gradually evolves from a molecule into two independent atoms.
+This process is accompanied by the interaction forces $g_{\omega^{\uparrow,\downarrow}}$ gradually decreasing from $g_{\omega^{\uparrow,\downarrow}}^{\max}$ to $0$, while the interaction forces $g_{\Omega^{\uparrow,\downarrow,s}}$ gradually increase from $0$ to $g_{\Omega^{\uparrow,\downarrow,s}}^{\max}$.
+Obviously, the magnitude of the interaction force is related to the distance between the nuclei.
+We consider two scenarios: